sebekbr/propman/README.md

 # propman
 # Property Manager

 This is my first important (bigger than earlier) project to get my Engineer degree.
-Still in progress.
+Free for most people to manage their properties.

 Stack: